titooDiaz/TouchscreenPrototype/README.md

 # Touch-Screen

+## Materials Required

+To build this project, you’ll need the following components:

+- ESP32 – The main microcontroller for logic and connectivity.

+- Aluminum Sheet or Foil – Used for conductivity or as a structural element.

+- LEDs – Visual indicators or display components.

+- Thin Wooden Board – Serves as the base or mounting platform for the Aluminum.

 ## Algoritmo de movimiento
 The touch system works with a minimum of six capacitive sensors, arranged in a 2x3 matrix.